dotnet/docs/docs/core/testing/unit-testing-platform-vs-vstest.md

 ## Communication protocol

 > [!NOTE]
-> Test Explorer supports the Microsoft.Testing.Platform protocol from version 17.10.
-If you run/debug your tests using earlier versions of Visual Studio,
-> Test Explorer will use `vstest.console.exe` and the old protocol to run these tests.
+> The Visual Studio Test Explorer supports the Microsoft.Testing.Platform protocol from version 17.10 onward.
+If you run/debug your tests using earlier versions of Visual Studio, Test Explorer will use `vstest.console.exe` and the old protocol to run these tests.

 Microsoft.Testing.Platform uses a JSON-RPC based protocol to communicate between Visual Studio and the test runner process.
 The protocol is documented in the [MSTest GitHub repository](https://github.com/microsoft/testfx/tree/main/docs/mstest-runner-protocol).